In this article:

 You can opt to show or not show subtasks as part of your list.
 Just click on the three dots icon and select Show subtasks to turn subtask visibility on or off.

 For tasks of interest, you can pin these to the top of your list.
 Click the pin to the left.
 Now, you’ll freeze these rows to the top and the pin icon turns blue.

 Lastly, you can update certain columns like dates or priorities.
-Just click on date to adjust the date if needed.
+Just click on the date to adjust the date if needed.
 And for priorities, just click on the priority to adjust it.

 Canopy Tip!
-You can also make bulk changes to status, priority, or make changes to those assigned to the tasks.
+You can also make bulk changes to status, and priority, or make changes to those assigned to the tasks.

-To do that, select a couple tasks by clicking the row (but not the name of the task), then while holding down the CTRL key on your keyboard, click on a couple other rows.
+To do that, select a couple of tasks by clicking the row (but not the name of the task), then while holding down the CTRL key on your keyboard, click on a couple of other rows.
 You’ll see a faint blue highlight on the rows, which indicates you selected them.
 You can also use SHIFT to select consecutive rows in your table.
 After you’ve made your selection, with your mouse, right-click.

 A menu appears with options to:

 - And change assigned

 This menu is dynamic so if you chose all client requests saved as drafts, then you would also see a Send Request option.
 In this example, because the status is all drafts, there isn’t an option to change the status.